ks465/yii2-utils/documents/widgets-grid-view.md

         'class'  => 'btn btn-success btn-xs', //class of shown link 'ajax'   => true, //true adds `role => modal-remote` will be set in button options.
                           //false makes `role => ''`.

+###showRefreshButtons
+Setting this parameter to `true` enables two buttons in the panel.
+Both of them refresh the grid view, But one of them keeps all the query parameters (in other words all the pagination and filters).
+The other only keeps the action parameters, hence destroys the filters.
+By keeping action parameters, grid views in parent-child views behave as stand alone grids.

 ###BulkAction
 + Set as array.
 In this scenario one action is available to take act upon the selection in the grid.
 The submit method is AJAX.